 Measured by revenue, the market size of the U.S. auto finance industry was $151 billion in September 2022.
 By year end, the auto finance industry is projected to have grown by 8.2% – more than two and half times higher than the industry’s 2.9% average growth rate between 2017 and 2022.

 While these numbers paint an optimistic picture, in reality, this is an uncertain time for auto lending.
 Overall economic growth is slowing, customer expectations are on the rise, and the demand for digital auto lending is increasing.
-Any one of these unique factors makes predicting how the auto finance industry will fair in 2023 and beyond is difficult to determine.

 Let’s take a quick look at the top 5 auto finance industry challenges that already have strong implications today and will continue to impact the industry for years to come.

 In 2021, we saw the highest auto loan origination number ever at $734 billion.
 But in the face of macroeconomic uncertainties, auto loan origination numbers will likely take a hit in 2022 as the ratio of the number of cars available to the number of cars desired corrects itself.